tommygorham/o2bench/README.md

 # o2bench
 Raw one-dimensional C-Array storage vs 1D STL containers in C++ (std::array and std::vector), before and after compiler optimizations with g++ -O2.
+Additionally, cache alignment is implemented [in this file](https://github.com/tommygorham/o2bench/blob/main/arrays/i/stdarr_aligned.cpp), for 64 bit cache lines.
+This ensures the starting address is at the beginning of a cache line, and is done via `alignas(64)`

 # The Goal of this Benchmark
 By examining the compiler's ability to optimize memory access, we will determine if a one-dimensional std::array or a raw C-Array is better for computational performance when defining a data structure. std::vector was added to see the performance difference of heap allocations before and after compiler optimizations are added.